Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones over 250g or commercial drone operations require a permit from Omaha Parks and Recreation.
-Drone racing in city parks is prohibited without a special permit.
+Drones over 250g or used for commercial purposes may not take off or land in any city park or city right-of-way without a permit.
+Drone racing in city parks is prohibited without special permit.

 View source